 There’s a typhoon headed for Hong Kong.
 It’s one of the largest storms on record and it’s supposed to hit Hong Kong on Sunday.
 We’re supposed to fly out Saturday evening.
 We’re cutting it a little close.

-We finally depart Vietnam after our 12th hotel breakfast in a row.
+We finally left Vietnam after our 12th hotel breakfast in a row.
 I tried to get coffee but there was a hotel employee defending it.
 I thought I had a good thing going with this country.
 They aren’t overly eager to do shit for you like take your bags up to the room or load them into cabs, but this lady was determined to get my coffee for me.
 So I waited until she left her post and went for it.
 I got to the coffee station, grabbed a cup and turned around to go back to my table.
 There she was, filling the cup I’d left at the table.
 Fine.
 Stand there and watch me double fist these coffees.

-We took a cab to the airport.
+Hopped a cab to the airport.
 The driver took a call and put it on speaker phone.
-He and his friend talked for about 10 minutes, laughing the entire time.
+He and his friend talked for 10 minutes, laughing the entire time.
 They were cracking each other up.
 He hung up the phone and immediately stated singing and making liberal use of his horn.
 He honked the entire 40 minute ride.
 A few times I saw him raise his hands in front of his face, palms pressed together in the universal signal for serenity now.

 We boarded our plane and discovered that we weren’t sitting together.

-We checked into our hotel in Causeway Bay and received a double blow; there’s no butt washer and there’s no complimentary breakfast.
+We checked into our hotel in Causeway Bay and received a double blow; there’s no butt washer or complimentary breakfast.
 I’m not sure how we’re going to feed ourselves.
 The room is the smallest room we’ve been in so far which really enhances the feeling that the walls are closing in on us.
 You want to be right on top of each other after almost two weeks when your patience is at its most generous.

-After dinner we took a ding ding, an incredibly slow but charming double decker trolley with a vaguely racist sounding name, to Happy Valley.
+After dinner we took a ding ding, an incredibly slow but charming double decker trolley with a racist sounding name, to Happy Valley.
 Happy Valley is a horse track right in the middle of Hong Kong island.
 We used our Octopus cards to get in.
 We can debate the wisdom of letting people use their transportation money to access a gambling facility at another time.
 WE were thrilled.

 The place was packed and the atmosphere was festive.
 There was a salsa band playing and everyone seemed to generally be having a great time.
 Not knowing much about horse racing we knitted our brows at the odds boards, trying to decipher the grids of numbers.
 Eventually we purchased a program and a frozen blackberry beer which was a little sweet for Joe’s tastes.
 Rachael’s friends showed up and taught us what they knew about horse betting.
 It was enough.
-Armed with alcohol and information, we decided it was time to place some bets.
+Armed with alcohol and information, it was time to place some bets.

-In race number 6 I picked Our Hero, mostly so I could cheer for Our Hero.
+In race number 6 I picked Our Hero so I could cheer for Our Hero.
 Joe picked My Beginner’s Luck for obvious reasons.
 We laid “place” bets, which means you win a reduced payout if your horse finishes first, second, or third.
 Out of 11 horses, ours finished 9 and 11.
 Undeterred, we queued up to place bets for race 8 and learned how to fill out a race card.

 When we got back to the hotel, we noticed a bar with a dart board a few doors down.